 If I Got Injured At Work, Am I Limited Only To Worker’s Compensation Benefits Only?

-Many personal injury and accident lawyers in Baltimore, MD will quickly tell you that means you have a worker’s compensation case -and that is it.
+Many personal injuries and accident lawyers Attorney Eric T. Kirk in Baltimore, MD will quickly tell you that means you have a worker’s compensation case -and that is it.
 Generally speaking, if you are hurt while on the job, even if the injury occurs through the fault of your employer, your employer must provide you with worker’s compensation benefits, but is otherwise immune from a typical negligence claim.

 Yes, injured workers typically cannot sue their employer for negligence.